Selected Performance Works

 Suzushi Hanayagi and Carla Blank

-KOOL, a multi-media performance portrait of legendary Japanese choreographer and dancer Suzushi Hanayagi, premiered at NYC's Guggenheim Museum, Works & Process Series, April 17 & 18, 2009, was further developed at East Hampton's Guild Hall, in August 2009, and in 2010 enjoyed its international debut at Berlin's Akademie der Künste and a showing at the Baryshnikov Arts Center.
+KOOL - Dancing in my Mind, a multi-media performance portrait of the late legendary Japanese choreographer and dancer Suzushi Hanayagi, premiered at NYC's Guggenheim Museum, Works & Process Series, April 17 & 18, 2009, was further developed at East Hampton's Guild Hall, in August 2009, and in 2010 enjoyed its international debut at Berlin's Akademie der Künste and a showing at the Baryshnikov Arts Center.
 A review on the Huffington Post described the August performance as "sublime."
 Carla Blank served as dramaturge and choreographer in this collaboration with director Robert Wilson and filmmaker Richard Rutkowski.
-KOOL combined live dance with archival material from the 1960s through the 1990s and newly filmed material.
+KOOL combined live dance with archival material from the 1960s through the 1990s and newly filmed images.
 The work reflected Suzushi Hanayagi's state of dementia during the time the work was created (2008-09) and served as a poetic monument to the artists' working friendships.
-In 2010, "SUZUSHI HANAYAGI: A Moving Life," a short film by Richard Rutkowski including KOOL research and performance materials, premiered on French television followed by U.S. showings on Sundance Channel.
-In January 2012, "The Space in Back of You," a 65-minute film by Richard Rutkowski premiered at Lincoln Center's annual film festival, Dance on Camera.
+In 2010, SUZUSHI HANAYAGI: A Moving Life, a short film by Richard Rutkowski including KOOL research and performance materials, premiered on the French television station ARTE, followed by U.S. showings on PBS and the Sundance Channel.
+In January 2012, The Space in Back of You, a 65-minute film by Richard Rutkowski premiered at Lincoln Center's annual film festival, Dance on Camera.
 It collages many interviews with artists who collaborated with Ms. Hanayagi, including Carla Blank, with archival photographs, videos, and clips from the Guggenheim rehearsals and performance.

 THE DOMESTIC CRUSADERS